avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 }
 ```

-Many people might point out that, yes, our `zip` function still uses for loops.
+You may have noticed that our `zip` function still uses for-loops.
+We probably
-We probably could have written it so that we didn't need the for loop, but
+could have written it so that we didn't need the for-loop, but I left it there
-I left it there to make a point: Sometimes it is helpful for us to isolate
+to make a point: Sometimes it is helpful for us to isolate ugly, but necessary,
-ugly, but necessary, boilerplate code in a higher level function that we can
+boilerplate code in a higher level function that we can later use to write
-later use to write readable, maintainable code.
+readable, maintainable code.
+We will explore this idea further when we learn
+about monads.

 "Zips!
 Coming to a functional language near you!"